hafezi-ali/hafezi-ali/README.md

 </div>

-## 🌱 When I'm Not Coding...
+## 🌱 Beyond the Code

-Outside the realm of machine learning, I balance my technical work with a deep appreciation for the arts, nature, and culture.
-I'm an avid hiker and ecotourism enthusiast, and I love spending my downtime delving into historical studies, learning about diverse cultures, and immersing myself in thought-provoking films.
+Outside the realm of data science, I balance my technical work with a deep appreciation for the arts, nature, and culture.
+I am an avid hiker and ecotourism enthusiast, and I spend my downtime exploring historical studies and thought-provoking cinema.

-I also enjoy expressing myself through music!
-Feel free to explore some of my favorite collected albums over on my <a href="https://soundcloud.com/a-hfz-697801203?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing" target="_blank">SoundCloud profile</a>.
+I also express myself through music—feel free to explore some of my curated sets on my <a href="https://soundcloud.com/a-hfz-697801203?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing" target="_blank">SoundCloud profile</a>.

 <div align="center">
   <br>